ds-square/smartbugs-orchestrator/README.md

 # Smartbugs Orchestrator

+This repository contains the orchestrator presented in the paper "SoK: A Unified Data Model for Smart Contract Vulnerability Taxonomies" - Claudia Ruggiero, Pietro Mazzini, Emilio Coppa, Simone Lenti, Silvia Bonomi at ARES 2024.

+The visualization platform can be found here: https://ds-square.github.io/smart-vulnerabilities/

 Orchestrate SmartBugs tools prioritizing them and enrich output.

-PoC for the paper "SoK: A Unified Data Model for Smart Contract Vulnerability Taxonomies"

 ## Features